 If your provision or plan change will take time, your service should respond with a

 202 Accepted status code.
 Use the callback APIs to make any necessary changes to the ENV vars when your service has finished.
-See the Add-on Partner General Guidelines for more information.
+See the Add-on Partner API overview for more information.